-New Settlement Apartments, in the Mount Eden section of the Bronx, began in 1990 with the acquisition and renovation of abandoned buildings (now numbering 18) to create affordable homes for more than 3,500 people, 30% of whom are formerly homeless.
-Recognizing that a community is not made simply of bricks and mortar, NSA has launched a range of community-based services in health, education, counseling and workforce development.
+New Settlement, in the Mount Eden section of the Bronx, began in 1990 with the acquisition and renovation of abandoned buildings (now numbering 18) to create affordable homes for more than 3,500 people, 30% of whom are formerly homeless.
+Recognizing that a community is not made simply of bricks and mortar, New Settlement has launched a range of community-based services in health, education, counseling and workforce development.
 New Settlement has become a thriving community with services that provide important resources to the neighborhood’s youth and families.
 Current Programs include:

-Affordable Housing: NSA manages 1,082 units of affordable housing in 18 buildings in Mt.
+Affordable Housing: New Settlement manages 1,082 units of affordable housing in 18 buildings in Mt.
 Eden.

-After School Programs: NSA operates enriching school-based and community-based after school programs serving 900 school aged children 5 days a week, 3 hours a day.
+After School Programs: New Settlement operates enriching school-based and community-based after school programs serving 900 school aged children 5 days a week, 3 hours a day.

-Summer Day Camps: NSA operates Summer Day camps for 300 children.
+Summer Day Camps: New Settlement operates Summer Day camps for 300 children.

 The Bronx Helpers is a leadership development and community service program for 100 middle-school youth.

-The NSA Program for Girls and Young Women provides gender-specific programs for 185 7-18 year old girls and focuses on self-care, health and sexuality, financial and media literacy, dance and theater, outdoor adventure, college readiness and community service.
+The New Settlement Program for Girls and Young Women provides gender-specific programs for 185 7-18 year old girls and focuses on self-care, health and sexuality, financial and media literacy, dance and theater, outdoor adventure, college readiness and community service.

 The Parent Action Committee brings parents together to become more involved in their children’s education and to advocate for improved conditions in CSD9 schools.

-CASA, NSA’s Housing organizing initiative, empowers local residents to fight for preserving affordable housing and informing tenants of their rights.
+CASA, New Settlement’s Housing organizing initiative, empowers local residents to fight for preserving affordable housing and informing tenants of their rights.
 CASA currently has more than 500 members.